AstraLuma/qwertyuiop.ninja/_drafts/gamebear-02.md

 Most of the hard work is being handled by buildahscript itself.

 I did look into creating a "quick and dirty CI" that would allow defining these build jobs via YAML.
-When I made a working prototype, I found that it didn't really reduce the size of the build definition any, made expressing certain things more awkward, and I also had this new project to debug.
+When I made a working prototype, I found that it didn't really reduce the size of the build definition any, made expressing certain things more awkward, and now I had this new project to debug.
 So I binned it.

 Ok, so how do I actually do the build?
 With SSH of course!

 1. Copy the build script to the build pi
 2. Run the build
 3. Copy back the artifacts
-4. Add artifacts to the image

 The script I'm using goes like: